confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 `VALUE_SCHEMA_ID`.

 !!! important
-The schema referred to by `VALUE_SCHEMA_ID` must be registered in {{ site.sr }}.
+    The schema referred to by `VALUE_SCHEMA_ID` must be registered in { site.sr }}.
 It can be under any subject but must match the format defined by `VALUE_FORMAT`.

 ### Declaring a derived view with schema ID.

 The following statement shows how to create a materialized view derived from an existing source with the `VALUE_SCHEMA_ID` property.
 The schema referred to by `VALUE_SCHEMA_ID` is used to check column compatibility with output columns and serialize output data.
-See [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization) for more information.
+For more information, see [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization).

 ```sql
 CREATE STREAM pageviews_new